 In children and people with immune system disorders, mosquito bites sometimes trigger:

 When to see a doctor

 Mosquitoes select their victims by evaluating scent, exhaled carbon dioxide and the chemicals in a person's sweat.
-A few factors may put you at greater risk of getting bitten.
-Although it's not clear why, mosquitoes are more likely to bite:
+There's conflicting evidence about whether mosquitoes prefer women or men.

 Preparing for your appointment

-You won't need to see your doctor for a mosquito bite, but if you notice that the redness, swelling or pain is getting worse over time, instead of better, or if you develop a fever or other signs and symptoms of illness you feel might be associated with a mosquito bite, you'll need to visit your primary care physician.
+You won't need to see your doctor for a mosquito bite.
+If you develop a fever or other signs and symptoms of illness possibly associated with a mosquito bite, you'll need to visit your primary care physician.

 Here's some information to help you get ready for your appointment.

 What you can do